The diagram below shows the core components of Aperture architecture and how they integrate with an application.

-The agents monitor golden signals, such as request latency, error rate, and saturation, using an in-built telemetry system and a programmable, high-fidelity flow classifier used to label requests based on attributes such as customer tier or request type.
+The Agents monitor service and infrastructure health signals using an in-built telemetry system.
+In addition, a programmable, high-fidelity flow classifier is used to label requests based on attributes such as customer tier or request type.
 These metrics are then analyzed by the Aperture Controller.

-Graceful degradation of services is achieved by prioritizing critical application features over background workloads.
-Similar to boarding an aircraft, business class passengers get priority over other passengers; every application has workloads with varying priorities.
-For example, a video streaming service might prioritize a request to play a movie by a customer over running an internal machine learning workload.
+Aperture Agents schedule workloads based on their priorities, helping prioritize critical features over less important workloads during overload scenarios.
+For example, a video streaming service might prioritize a request to play a movie by a customer over a recommended movies API.
 A SaaS product might prioritize features used by paid users over those being used by free users.
-Aperture Agents schedule workloads based on their priorities, helping maximize user experience or revenue even during overload scenarios.

 Aperture Agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
-They integrate with Service Meshes or can be used with SDKs to provide flow control capabilities.
-Additionally, agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.
+In addition to flow control capabilities, Agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.

 Aperture Agents use metrics to provide input signals to policies in the Aperture Controller.
 These metrics can either be defined based on existing traffic using Flux Meters or using any OpenTelemetry Collector receiver.
 These metrics can then be used in policies using PromQL syntax.